oskarestrom/ionic_strength_calc_of_tris_edta_sol/README.md

 where the one half is added to include both anions and cations, $c_i$ is the molar concentration of the ion i (in M) and $z_i$ is the charge of the ion i.

-Our buffer consists of (1x TE with BME):
+The buffer consists of (1x TE with BME):
 - 10 mM Tris
 - 1 mM EDTA
 - 3% (v/v) Betamercaptoethanol (BME)

-However, even though we are using TE, I first calculate the ionic strength for TBE buffer as we have good literature values to validate our calculation results.
+However, even though we are using TE, I first calculated the ionic strength for TBE buffer as we have good literature values to validate our calculation results.
+The percent error (100 × [calculated value – literature value] / literature value) is below 0.6 % based on the values from Hsieh et al.

-Iarko et al. writes that because of most of the EDTA is triply ionized at their pH 8.5 (our pH is pH 8) they ignore the negliable concentrations of neutral and singly ionized EDTA.
+Note that [Iarko et al.](https://journals.aps.org/pre/pdf/10.1103/PhysRevE.92.062701?casa_token=XRW2tXi736wAAAAA%3AKD0YkiBiHr__Hf6wHgsKtXdIQTb6tmdhWEhxoqcUC6J4nm0WNqYeHUvNyV1-pWcVZvrY2hMzQmA4) writes that because of most of the EDTA is triply ionized at their pH 8.5 (our pH is pH 8) they ignore the negliable concentrations of neutral and singly ionized EDTA.

-Assumptions:
+We make the following assumptions:
 - Valency of Tris: 1, EDTA (multivalent): 1-4, BME: 1.
-- 25$`^{\circ}`$ C for determining the pKs
+- The temperature, T = 25$`^{\circ}`$ C for determining the pKs

 #### Calculation of the ionic strength for TE with BME

-We have the following product from Sigma-Aldrich: [T9285](https://www.sigmaaldrich.com/catalog/search?term=T9285-100ML&interface=All&N=0&mode=match partialmax&lang=en&region=SE&focus=product)
+We have the following product from Sigma-Aldrich:  - Tris-EDTA buffer solution, 100 x, for molecular biology (Code: T9285-100ML)
 The molar concentration of a species X is given by [X] and its activity coefficient given by $\gamma_X$

 At N x TE, the solution contains N x 0.01 M Tris-HCl and N x 0.001 M EDTA.
 The pH should be approximately 8.
 The molar concentration of BME depends on the volumetric concentration, see calculations below.